 - Home Remedies for Teething Pain in Babies

 The medical term for teething is called ‘Odotiasis’.
-The teething process generally starts between the 6th to 24th months in babies.
+The teething process generally continues between the 6th to 24th month in babies.
 During this time, the teeth start to erupt from the gums.
-The first two teeth which erupt are located in the top and bottom of the centre.
+The first two teeth which erupt are the top and bottom centre teeth.
 The rest of the teething process follows an outward pattern ending with the molars.

 Teething Patterns –